Leadership Camp

 Leadership Camp activities help increase resiliency, self-esteem, and team building to empower students to be leaders in their communities.
 Students can expect a week of fun, “out of the box” experiences!

-- CARE will be hosting the camps in Harper Woods, Fraser and Mount Clemens
+- CARE will be hosting the camps in Harper Woods, Fraser and Eastpointe

 - Boxed lunches will be provided